 In central Australia there are these things called road trains.
 The world’s largest and heaviest road-legal vehicles, many are over 50 metres (165 ft) long and weigh around 200 tonnes.

 Every few years, different outback towns compete for the ‘longest road train’ world record.
 I was in Winton, outback Queensland when the record was set once more in the mid-nineties, when a truck towed 34 trailers.
 To achieve this record the truck only has to travel 100 metres, but that’s no easy feat.

 By 2006, a 70 year-old guy in another Queensland town had obliterated the standing world record, when in an unmodified Mack truck he towed 112 trailers.
 The road train was just short of a mile long and weighed 1,300 tonnes (2.9 million pounds).
-Everything has to be planned meticulously for these attempts, because the load gets heavier as each trailer grips the last (every few millimetres of slack between the hooked trailers puts increasing strain on the truck).
-By the time the truck grips the final few trailers, the transmission is burning, tyres are smoking and the front of the truck is slamming up and down on the road.
+Everything has to be planned meticulously for these attempts because the load gets heavier as each trailer grips the last.
+By the time the truck grips the final few trailers, the transmission is burning, tires are smoking and the front of the truck is slamming up and down on the road.
 Each of these attempts costs a few hundred thousand dollars because that single, 100-metre drive basically destroys a brand new truck.